FanescaPhase2Cover.jpg

 Then its hand closed around his throat.

 Ghostly threads of Raph’æl’s very essence were forced from him and onto the wicked, grinning spirit.
 Just as it had done to Ragar through the door.
-I knew what I was witnessing, yet dread still hollowed me out.
+I recognized what I was witnessing, yet dread still hollowed me out.
 My voice vanished.
 My body moved without it.

+With his posture low, I reached for his neckline, instinctively seeking blood or torn flesh to mend.
+But there was nothing.
 No wound.
 No mark.
 Only a spiritual absence.
-This wretched spirit took his and Ragar’s breath, strength, something deeper than blood.
+That wretched spirit took his and Ragar’s breath, strength, something deeper than blood.

 And even then, with trembling knees and downcast vision, his shield stayed raised.